timberland-sig/rh-linux-poc/README.md

 ### Step 3 Run `./netsetup.sh` on the hypervisor

 The `./netsetup.sh` utility is ran on the hypervisor in the `target-vm` directory.
-If you ran `make start` with `NET_TYPE=bridged`, you will be prompted for the IP address of the `target-vm`.
+If you ran `make start` with `NET_TYPE=bridged`, pass the IP address of the `target-vm` as a parameter.
 You obtained that in the previous step from the `ip -br addr show` command on the `target-vm`.
+If omitted, it defaults to `localhost`.
 The script leverages password-less login using SSH keys.
 You will only be prompted for the `root` password once.

+The soft target IP addresses can be configured via environment variables `TARGET_CIDR2` and `TARGET_CIDR3` (defaults: `192.168.101.20/24` and `192.168.110.20/24`).

 Example:

 ```
 ./netsetup.sh 192.168.0.63
+./netsetup.sh              # defaults to localhost
 ```

 The `target-vm` should now be ready to serve the NVMe soft target.
 If you reboot the machine, a systemd service